neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/time-management.md

 Because several faculty in the Dept. teach at ENSMM/Supmicrotech, and the ENSMM school year tends to align with the national school holidays (_vacances scolaires:_ vacances de Toussaint, 2 weeks end of October; vacances de Noel, 2 weeks end of Dec; vacances d'hiver, 2 weeks mid-February; vacances de Pâques/printemps, 2 weeks mid-April), you'll see the Dept. tend to get a little quiet on these periods.
 While many of us (incl. those with families) tend to align their own vacations with these periods, the lab will continue its normal operations throughout, albeit with maybe slightly less people around.&#x20;

-## Lab hours

-The standard 7-hour work day in the department is 9:30am-5:30pm with a one hour break for lunch.&#x20;

-You aren’t expected to come into lab on weekends and holidays, and you aren’t expected to stay late at night.&#x20;

-## Absences/holidays

-### General rules
+## the Five States of the Academic Employee

+If you are an employee in the academic sector (typically with us, if you have a work contract from CNRS, or perhaps one of the lab's other [tutelles](../../about-the-lab/about-our-operating-institutions)), you have to abide to the employment rules of French civil service.
+These are relatively simple.
+Electrons have two possible states, we have five:

-The rule in the lab is that, on any given day, every lab member is:&#x20;
+On any given day, every lab member is:

-Either at work, in the lab, during normal working hours
+1. Either at work, in the lab, during normal working hours (by default)

-Or, if not in the lab, in one of 4 "absent states" that each need to be systematically reported:&#x20;
+2. Or, if not in the lab, in one of 4 "absent states" that each need to be systematically reported:

-1. in holiday
+  - in holiday
-2. in sick leave (or by extension maternity leave/compassionate leave)
+  - on sick leave (or by extension maternity leave/compassionate leave)
-3. in official travel (_mission_)
+  - on official travel (_mission_)
-4. or in teletravail
+  - or in teletravail (remote/work-at-home)

-Every absent state (holiday, sick leave, mission, teletravail) has to be reported at two places:&#x20;
+Every absent state (holiday, sick leave, mission, teletravail) has to be reported at two places:

-1. to your PI, typically via a Slack DM, with reasonable advance notice whenever possible, and&#x20;
+1. to your PI, typically via a Slack DM, with reasonable advance notice whenever possible, and
 2. if you're a CNRS employee, in the CNRS AGATE-TEMPO plateform [https://agate-tempo.cnrs.fr](https://agate-tempo.cnrs.fr/fr/).
 (N.B. you need a CNRS/Janus id for this, which you only have if you're employed by CNRS.
 Other employers may have different plateforms)

-Note that declaring your holiday in AGATE-TEMPO needs to be done _ahead_ of time, as they require validation by someone higher up (typically the head of dept) and they cannot be declared after the day is passed
+Note that declaring your holiday in AGATE-TEMPO needs to be done _ahead_ of time, as they require validation by someone higher up (typically the head of dept) and they cannot be declared _after_ the day is passed

+## Reporting leave of absence (holiday/sick leave)

 ### Annual leave/holiday